open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The SDK MUST accept the following stream configuration parameters:

+* `name`: The metric stream name that SHOULD be used.

+  In order to avoid conflicts, if a `name` is provided the View SHOULD have an instrument selector that selects at most one instrument.
+If the Instrument selection criteria for a View with a stream configuration `name` parameter can select more than one instrument (i.e. wildcards) the SDK MAY fail fast in accordance with initialization [error handling principles](../error-handling.md#basic-error-handling-principles).

+  Users can provide a `name`, but it is up to their descretion.
+Therefore, the stream configuration parameter needs to be structured to accept a `name`, but MUST NOT obligate a user to provide one.
+If the user does not provide a `name` value, name from the Instrument the View matches MUST be used by default.
 * `description`: The metric stream description that SHOULD be used.

   Users can provide a `description`, but it is up to their descretion.